-The above bell shaped curve shows the size of water droplets in microns as affected by the use rate of Drift-fiant on a spray volume basis.
-In other words there is an optimum rate, too little effect, no effect, too much effect meaning--the spray droplet will get small again.
-For most ground rigs that rate is about 24oz per 100 gallons of spray solution.
+Below a bell shaped curve shows the size of water droplets in microns as affected by the use rate of Drift-fiant on a spray volume basis.
+In other words there is an optimum “use rate”, too low of a “use rate”, no effect or limited effect, too high of a “use rate” too great of an effect meaning--the spray droplet will get small again.
+For most ground rigs that “use rate” is about 24oz per 100 gallons of spray solution.

 A lot of talk these days about spray drift below are some explanations that might be helpful understanding what some people are saying.

 Drift-Faint works by increasing the tensile strength of the water.
 This way, as the spray mix comes out to the spray nozzles it stretches more before it breaks into droplets making bigger droplets.
 However, if the pressure is high and the “use rate of Drift-fiant too high the spray will stretch too long and then when the spray stream breaks it can break into smaller droplets.
 Shear, pressure and spray volume along with “use rate” dictate the shape of a bell shaped curve.
 Where this bell shaped curve moves in relationship to to shear, pressure and volume dictate the “use rate” of Drift-Faint and other drift reduction products.